 - Use text generously.
 A lot of people watch such content on the move and might not be paying a lot of attention to sound.
 Besides, getting rid of a voice over cuts time, effort and cost in production

 - Create multi-video campaigns.
 Snackables are like popcorn or chips.
 People love to have them one after the other.
 Think of a unifying theme around these though.

 - Keep capturing or collecting a lot of footage related to your domain.
 You never know when could this be used.
 Stock footage options like Shutterstock can also be used if you want to avoid shooting.

 - You can also go the animation/motion-graphic way to create short colorful stories.

 - Use the power of simple online video editing tools like Animoto, Magesto, Typito etc to create snackable videos in minutes.

 One of the brands that has completely transformed itself using snackable video content is Tastemade, a global food and travel network targeting online millennials.
 Check out their DIY video on ‘ How to make Broccoli Tots’

 Doesn’t that look tempting?
 I could give you more examples of snackable videos, but this video has inspired me to a make myself a midnight snack, and perhaps download the Tastemade app as well.

 So you get the point.
-Videos are powerful and they come in different forms, styles and length.
+Videos are powerful and they come in different forms, styles, and lengths.
 If thoughtfully conceptualized, they can bring in a new dimension to your business.
-Reach to us at Wildbeez for free consultation on online video campaigns for your business.
+Reach out to us at Wildbeez for a free consultation on online video campaigns for your business.